LLM SEO MCP — Elephant Accountability

 Tool Definition Quality

-Each tool targets a distinct purpose: assessing fit, listing surfaces, providing offerings, proof points, transparency data, and initiating audits.
-No two tools overlap in functionality, making it easy for an agent to select the correct one.
+Each tool targets a distinct function: assessing fit, listing surfaces, offering details, proof points, transparency metrics, and requesting audits.
+No overlap in purpose.

 Available Tools